PictureElement/nextjs-strapi-portfolio-starter/README.md

 ✅ Transfer token permissions:

-- You have admin access to the production Strapi’s admin panel to generate a transfer token.
+- You have admin access to the production Strapi's admin panel to generate a transfer token.

 ### Step 1: Generate a transfer token in production